AerialMantis/cppcon-parallelism-class/docs/sycl_01_configuring_a_queue.md

 In this first exercise you will learn:
 * How to construct a queue using a device selector.
 * How to define and use your own device selector.
+* How to query information about a device.

 ---